kyverno/website/content/en/policies/best-practices/disallow_helm_tiller/disallow_helm_tiller.md

 weight: 6
 repo: "https://github.com/kyverno/policies/blob/main/best-practices/disallow_helm_tiller/disallow_helm_tiller.yaml"
 description: >
     Tiller has known security challenges.
 It requires administrative privileges and acts as a shared resource accessible to any authenticated user.
-Tiller can lead to privilge escalation as restricted users can impact other users.
+Tiller can lead to privilege escalation as restricted users can impact other users.
 category: Security
-rules:
-  - name: validate-helm-tiller
-    match:
-      resources:
-        kinds:
-        - Pod
-    validate:
-      message: "Helm Tiller is not allowed"
-      pattern:
-        spec:
-          containers:
-          - name: "*"
-            image: "!*tiller*"
+policyType: "validate"
 ---

 ## Policy Definition